alexandrediasldev/Raytracing/README.md

 Procedural Textures: --procedural[1-3] and all the Noise options

-    Procedural textures in the form of a perlin noise and using it with a function to alter the noise.
+    Procedural textures using a perlin noise with a function to alter the noise.

     perlin.c:
-        contains the functions creating th perlin noise.
+        contains the functions creating the perlin noise.

     function_procedural.c:
         contains the functions altering the noise.